physrisk/website-source/articles/2017/plojimu-atsistojus-modelis.md

 discussed in the text.
 Try different parameter values for yourself to understand their importance to the observed dynamics of the model.

-[html5-interactive
+[html5-interactive height="290" width="430" mode="iframe"
-src="/uploads/models/standing-ovation-model/index.html"
-height="290" width="415" mode="iframe"]
+src="/uploads/models/standing-ovation-model/index.html"]